Cloud-Kumpel/CloudKumpel/_posts/2023-02-19-power-automate-sharepoint-trigger-non-default-flows.md

 But as flows from other environments are not returned (yet?), we need to use a workaround:

-## Create a SharePoint text column
+### Create a SharePoint text column

   ![]({{"assets/img/posts/2023-02-19/2023-02-19-02.png" | relative_url}})

   First, we need to create a new SharePoint column within the library.
 You can call it as you like, the name is not important, we just need to have a column that can be formatted and show the "trigger button".

-## Format the column
+### Format the column

   ![]({{"assets/img/posts/2023-02-19/2023-02-19-03.png" | relative_url}})

   Next, we need to format this new created column.

-## Switch to "Advanced mode" and add the following code
+Switch to the advanced mode within the "Format column" window.

   ![]({{"assets/img/posts/2023-02-19/2023-02-19-04.png" | relative_url}})